daverona/docker-cromwell/README.md

     cromwell --help
 ```

 It will show how to use cromwell.
-Note that `cromwell` in the command is an *alias* of:
+Note that `cromwell` on the last line is an *alias* of:

 ```bash
 java ${JAVA_OPTS} -jar /app/cromwell-${CROMWELL_VERSION}.jar ${CROMWELL_ARGS}